goto40/mdsd/framework/item_lang/README.md

 ```

 Fixed sized arrays and scalar attributes can be embedded in bitfields.

-TODO: if restructions and embedded attributes
+"if restrictions" may not bed used for embedded attributes or containers.